MOTS-c Peptide: Benefits, Dosage, Side Effects & Stacking Guide

 Based on animal studies and limited human data, here’s what MOTS-c does:

-• Boosts exercise performance – doubled running capacity in old mice
+• Boosts exercise performance – doubled running capacity in old mice within two weeks

 • Supports bone health – reduced bone loss in menopause models